CohortInsights/financials/Charts_README.md

 Stacked area chart is allowed only if:

 1. **sort_period_count > 1 (Pm)**
-2. Exactly one major assignment OR multiple assignments with **no minor levels**
+2. Exactly one major assignment OR multiple assignments
 3. **All values are same-sign** (no mixed-sign values)
 4. There is a meaningful time series on x-axis

 Disallowed if:

 - Mixed-sign amounts
 - Only one period (P1)
-- Minor levels present AND multiple major assignments

 ## 6.2 Behavior When Allowed

+- Only rows for major level are processed; rows with level < major level are ignored
 - x-axis = chronological periods
-- y-axis = values (or absolute if negative-only)
+- y-axis = amount value (or absolute if negative-only)
-- Assignment dimension or minor dimension forms the stacked layers
+- Each distinct assignment value is a stacked layer
 - Default y-values are **integrals across time**, but raw series may be another mode

 ───────────────────────────────────────────────────────────────────────────────